Weather-Station-Software/live-weather-station/readme.txt

 You can report bugs and suggest ideas via the [support section](https://wordpress.org/support/plugin/live-weather-station) of this plugin page.

 == Changelog ==

+= 2.1.0 =

+Release date: January 13th, 2015

+* Added: new clean gauges to display "live" values
+* New option for outdoor weather widget: you can now choose to hide obsolete data
+* Improvement: pressure displayed in inHg have now reasonable accuracy with 2 decimals
+* Improvement: the data collecting method for Netatmo & OpenWeatherMap is now "bullet-proof"
+* Improvement: an improved connection mode that should avoid unwanted disconnections (on Netatmo servers temporary errors)
+* Improvement: refresh cycle for live controls goes from 5 minutes to 2 minutes - datas are fresher than ever ;)
+* Improvement: the "about box" is now much more readable
+* Improvement: `readme.txt`
+* Bug fix: some typos in french translation.

 = 2.0.1 =